mdelarosa-cyber/Threat-Hunting-Scenario-Tor/README.md

 ##  Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
-If any use of TOR is found, notify management.
+Management suspects some employees may be using the Tor Browser to bypass network security controls.
+Recent logs show atypical encrypted traffic and connections to known Tor entry (guard) nodes, and there are anonymous reports of attempts to access restricted sites during work hours.
+Objective: detect and analyze any Tor usage, assess related security incidents, and recommend mitigations.
+Action: if Tor usage is confirmed, notify management immediately.

 ### High-Level TOR-Related IoC Discovery Plan